reshinto/Basic_technologies_revision/gitCommands.md

 * ```git commit``` an editor will open to allow you to write the commit changes message
 * ```git commit -m "message about the changes made"``` write the commit changes message directly in the terminal
 * ```git commit --amend``` undo and recommit new changes (ex: add forgotten files, modify commit messages)
+### Edit specific commit contents and message
+* ```git rebase -i '<commit>^'
+  * the ^ will ensure the latest commit will be taken into consideration
+  * after entering the command, a help menu will be displayed in the text editor and you need to change the specific commits to the desired command
 ### Add and commit
 * ```git commit -a``` "-a" adds all new and modified files and open an editor for comments
 * ```git commit -am "message about the changes made"``` adds all new and modified files with comments on 1 line